ciubotarum/algorithms/src/multithreading/multithreading.md

 - Use Synchronized Blocks where performance is not that critical
 - Use Locks for complex synchronization scenarios where flexibility are required

+### Reentrant Lock
+- an implementation of Lock Interface
+- it allows a thread to acquire the same lock multiple times without blocking himself
+- Important methods:
+    - `getHoldCount()` - return an integer which is a number of times the current thread has acquired the lock
+    - `tryLock()` - an approach when we request a thread to try a lock, the result is a boolean, tells if a thread was successfully acquired or not
+    - `tryLock(timeout, timeUnit)` - ask a thread to acquire the lock and be blocked for the given time duration, if the lock can't be acquired in the time period it returns false
+    - `isHeldByCurrentThread()`
+    - `getQueueLength()`
+    - `newCondition()`

+### Read Write Lock
+- a synchronization method which allows multiple threads to read but only one to write
+- used when is more likely to read than to write

+### Deadlock
+- it occurs when 2 or more threads a blocked forever, each waiting another to release a resource they need to proceed
+- how to handle:
+    - write in console `jps -l` while the code is still running
+    - get the process id and type `kill -Id process_id`